-We recommend changing that portion of the Code of Academic Integrity to state the following, "If the Director of
+We recommend changing that portion of the Code of Academic Integrity to state the following, "If the Director of Academic Integrity determines that a report of academic

 Academic Integrity to state the following, "If the Director of Academic Integrity determines that a report of academic dishonesty is supported by reasonable cause, the Office of Student Conduct shall offer him/her an opportunity for an preliminary interview to review the allegations and any supportive evidence that was provided to the Office of Student Conduct staff.
 The faculty of the course may be included in the meeting.
 The Office of Student Conduct shall also provide the accused student with a copy of this Code, and a statement of procedural rights approved by the Honor Council.
 The Director of Academic Integrity or a designee, the student and the referring faculty member may reach a collective agreement concerning how a case should be resolved.
 This informal resolution and the sanction imposed will become final."